savetaxs Logo

 • NRI repatriation means the transfer of funds from India to a foreign country.

-• Funds held in an NRE account are freely and fully repatriable.
-It means you can transfer them abroad without any limits.
+• Funds held in an NRE account are freely and fully repatriable, including both the principal and interest.

 • An NRO account is for depositing income earned in India, like rent or interest.
-You can transfer funds from an NRO account.
-However, it is subject to a limit of 1 million USD in a financial year.
+You can transfer funds from an NRO account, subject to a limit of USD 1 million per financial year after paying applicable taxes.

-• You can utilize an FCNR account to repatriate funds, which are held in a foreign currency.
+• You can use an FCNR account to repatriate funds held in a foreign currency.

-• If you want to repatriate above 1 million USD, you can apply to the RBI (Reserve Bank of India) and request special permission.
+• If you want to repatriate more than USD 1 million, you can apply to the RBI (Reserve Bank of India) through your authorized dealer bank and request special permission.

 What is NRI Repatriation and Why is it Important?

 NRI repatriation refers to the transfer of funds from India to a foreign country where the individual resides.
-Now, to repatriate money from India, you need to maintain two types of bank accounts as an NRI.
+To repatriate money from India, you need to maintain NRO (Non-Resident Ordinary) and NRE (Non-Resident External) accounts.
+You may also have an FCNR (Foreign Currency Non-Resident) account.

 Types of Repatriable NRI Bank Accounts in India

-As aforementioned, as an NRI, you need to have at least two types of NRI accounts to repatriate funds from India to your country of residence.
+As mentioned earlier, as an NRI, you need at least one NRI account to repatriate funds from India to your country of residence.
 Here's a closer look at what each account means and how it operates:

 NRO (Non-Resident Ordinary) Account

-An NRO account is a non-resident ordinary account specifically for NRIs who earn income in India through dividends, rental income, pension, or other sources.
-The repatriation of funds from an NRO account must be done in accordance with the regulations set by the RBI, which permits an NRI to repatriate up to USD 1 million in a financial year, after paying all applicable taxes.
+An NRO account is intended for NRIs who earn income in India from dividends, rental income, pensions, or other sources.
+The repatriation of funds from an NRO account must be done in accordance with the regulations set by the RBI, which permit an NRI to repatriate up to USD 1 million in a financial year after paying all applicable taxes.

-It is essential to keep in mind that interest earned on the NRO account is taxable in India; therefore, NRIs must consider all tax implications, settle the tax, and then repatriate the funds.
+Remember that the interest earned on the NRO account is taxable in India.
+Therefore, NRIs must consider all tax implications, settle their tax obligations, and then repatriate the funds.

 NRE (Non-Resident External) Account

-An NRE account is a non-resident external account that NRIs use to deposit their foreign income in India.
-Unlike an NRO account, NRIs can easily repatriate the funds from an NRE account, including both he interest earned on it and the principal amount, without any tax implications.
+NRIs use an NRE account to deposit their foreign income in India.
+Unlike an NRO account, NRIs can easily repatriate funds from an NRE account, including interest earned and principal, without any tax implications.

 FCNR (Foreign Currency Non-Resident) Account

-An FCNR account is a foreign currency non-resident account.
-This type of bank account allows NRIs to keep their earnings or savings in a foreign currency.
-This account safeguards your savings against exchange rate risks as your deposits are in currencies such as USD, EUR, etc. Like an NRE account, you can fully repatriate the funds, both the principal amount and taxes, from this account without facing any tax implications or set limits.
+An FCNR account allows NRIs to keep their earnings or savings in a foreign currency.
+This account safeguards your savings against exchange rate risks as your deposits are in currencies such as USD, EUR, etc. Like an NRE account, you can fully repatriate both the principal and interest from this account without facing any tax implications or set limits.

 What Income and Funds Can NRIs Repatriate from India?